The ICAS Tax Team

 Susan runs the International and Large Business Committee and the Private Client Committee and deals with a wide range of complex technical work.
 Based in the south east, she is ideally located to meet with Treasury and HMRC officials in London.

-Philip McNeill, Head of Tax (Tax Practice and Small Business Taxes)
+Philip McNeill, Head of Taxation (Tax, Practice & Owner Managed Business Taxes)

 Philip is based in rural Dumfriesshire and runs the Small Business Tax Committee.
 Among his other duties he has been spearheading the ICAS responses to HMRC’s controversial proposals for Making Tax Digital.

-Justine Riccomini, Head of Tax (Scottish Taxes, Employment and ICAS Tax Community)
+Justine Riccomini, Head of Taxation (Scottish Taxes, Employment & ICAS Tax Community)

 Justine leads on all matters relating to devolution and employment law.
 Based in West Yorkshire, she also heads the development of the ICAS online community and publishes the new monthly online tax magazine, CA Tax.

-If you would like to contact the ICAS Tax team. please visit our contact us page.
+If you would like to contact the ICAS Tax team, please email the ICAS Technical Helpdesk.